 Conditions are used in the different types of Policies and roles to determine if the policy or role is applicable to the situation in which the authentication / authorization check happens.
 The conditions describe the criteria that should match for the policy to be applicable.

-Each condition consists of 3 parts:
+Each criteria consists of 3 parts:

 An operator, that describes what kind of check should be done.
 The operator depends on the type of attribute.
 For instance, a text attribute could have operators like equals, does not equal, contains and does not contain; and a date or time attribute could have operators like equal, before or after.